 House Dems begin moving parts of Biden $3.5T domestic plans

+Democrats controlling the House Energy and Commerce Committee unveiled new details of their push to wean power plants off climate-damaging fossil fuels.
+That included $150 billion in grants for utilities investing in cleaner energy sources plus millions of dollars in penalties for companies that don’t boost clean electricity output by at least 4% annually.

+The same panel, which plans its votes next week, released its blueprint for retooling Medicare, Medicaid, children’s health insurance and the 2010 health care law.
+There were few surprises, but the proposals underscored Democrats’ intent to reinforce the very pillars of the nation’s health care system with new benefits, lower costs and expanded insurance coverage.

-Five separate panels worked on their slices of the 10-year proposal, early steps in what looms as a fraught autumn for Democrats hoping to enact a remarkable range of major policy changes.
+Five other committees worked on their slices of the 10-year proposal, early steps in what looms as a fraught autumn for Democrats hoping to enact a remarkable range of major policy changes.
 They face not only solid GOP opposition but internal divisions among progressives and moderates in a Congress they control so narrowly that they can afford only three House defections, none in the Senate.

 “We have a once-in-a-generation chance to make transformative, beneficial change,” said House Ways and Means Committee Chairman Richard Neal, D-Mass., as his tax-writing panel debated its pivotal chunk of the voluminous legislation.
 “This is our moment to lay a new foundation of opportunity for the American people.”